“How to stay in Europe longer within the Schengen Countries or Area?”

+How to stay in Europe longer within the Schengen Countries or Area?”

 	» Schengen Visa Extensions

 	This is a delicate subject because almost all Schengen countries do NOT tolerate extensions once you get into the area with a short-term (less than 90 days) tourist visa.
 Be that as it may, the good news is: it’s still and always possible if you’re resourceful and creative enough.
 (Extensions for long-term visas for studies, work, etc. are a different matter altogether).

 	If you’re rather one of the nationals who are allowed to come into Schengen countries with just a passport, be mindful that it can prove to be more difficult because you technically don’t have a visa on hand to apply for an extension for — sure, there are chances that you can apply and obtain a visa without a need to go back to your home country; however, as I’ve mentioned previously, I seldom hear of situations that are successful in doing this.
 (You can try and do your research since some embassies might be able to accommodate such requests depending on your nationality and situation).

 	Now the typical grounds that can grant you an easy extension can be cases of:

-- Force Majuere – unforeseen circumstances that are not under your control (i.e. bad weather conditions, airline strikes, etc.); this is the only situation that does not require fees for extension
+	- Force Majeure – unforeseen circumstances that are not under your control (i.e. bad weather conditions, airline strikes, etc.); this is the only situation that does not require fees for extension

 	- Humanitarian reasons – if you have fallen ill or a close family member has fallen ill or died